MarkLNEO/rebar_sales_research_agent/docs/README.md

 ## Legacy/Archived Reports (read‑only)

-The repository root contains historical reports (e.g., `UAT_FINAL_REPORT.md`, `CRITICAL_P0_FAILURE_ANALYSIS.md`).
+Historical reports and one‑off analyses have been consolidated under `docs/legacy/` (e.g., `UAT_FINAL_REPORT.md`, `CRITICAL_P0_FAILURE_ANALYSIS.md`).
 They remain for auditability but are not the source of truth.
 Prefer this docs hub; refer to legacy files only for historical context.